MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/namcache/nf-namcache-rxnamecachecreateentry.md

 ### -param CaseInsensitive [in]

-A Boolean value that indicates if case insensitive comparions should be used when comparing the <i>Name</i> parameter.
+A Boolean value that indicates if case insensitive comparisons should be used when comparing the <i>Name</i> parameter.

 ## -returns